karlramberg/karlramberg.com/programming/voyageur.md

 ---
 ![voyageur](/assets/programming/voyageur.jpg)

-an idea for a programming language
+an idea for a programming language currently still at the drawing board

-currently at the drawing board, check back later...
+Check the [beginnings](https://github.com/karledramberg/voyageur) out on GitHub!